 - Install a programmable timer switch – simply leaving a light on is like a beacon to burglars and it might be a little obvious that you’re trying to fool people into thinking you’re home (burglars are aware of this trick).
 Instead, installing timers that can turn lights on and off throughout the day will give the illusion of someone moving around inside the home.
-The amazing thing about timers is that they can also be programmed to turn your TV on/off throughout the day.
+Finally, you can program timers to turn your TV on and off throughout the day.

 We also mentioned how the burglar’s favorite entry point is the front door:

 - Keep your front lawn clean – some people assume a messy front lawn will make their home less desirable for robbing but you are actually helping the burglar more than you think.
 A messy yard might give the impression of residents being away on vacation.
 It also helps the burglar hide while accessing the front door.

 - Install motion lights – a clean front yard and motion lights will spotlight a burglar before they even attempt to access the front door.
 If your neighborhood has a watch community, this will also help them spot suspicious behavior more easily.

 We presented how the average burglar spends 10-12 minutes inside a home and prioritize the master bedroom for valuables they favor stealing most:

 - Don’t advertise your goods – if you recently purchased a brand new smart TV or high-end brand valuables, it’s best to keep the boxes for those valuable items out of sight.
 People tend leave boxes to big purchases out in front of their house for the garbage truck to pick up – it’s best to break the box down so it can fit inside your garbage container.